 Requirements for a Catholic marriage

-To enter into a holy matrimony, the church has specified a couple of prerequisites that a couple must adhere to, to have a valid Catholic marriage.
+To enter into holy matrimony, the church has specified a couple of catholic marriage requirements or prerequisites that a couple must adhere to, to have a valid Catholic marriage.

 - The couple should be willing to get married